-After many years of small—sometimes nonexistent—income partnered with a lot of medical school debt, once you get that MD or DO certificate and then the attending paycheck that goes with it, it can be so tempting to spend and spend.
-And spend some more, leading to poor financial decisions and the accompanying repercussions.
+After many years of small—sometimes nonexistent—income partnered with a lot of medical school debt, once you get that MD or DO certificate and then the attending paycheck that goes with it, it can be so tempting to spend a lot, leading to poor financial decisions and the accompanying repercussions.

 But just because this can happen doesn’t mean it should happen, and in fact, many doctors walk the financial tightrope between economic prosperity and failure based on the financial decisions they make.
 But, due to those who don’t navigate their newfound wealth as successfully, doctors—as a whole—have a bad rap where financial decisions are concerned, and many people in the financial industry capitalize on this.

 Here are 5 reasons doctors aren't great with money and some tips to not fall into that trap.
 And these tips can apply to anyone who brings home a paycheck of any size.

 5 Top Reasons Why Doctors Can Be Bad with Money

 1. Doctors think making a lot of money equates with paying off all that debt.

 This can be true if you already have sound financial habits in place.
 However, if you’ve developed poor financial habits in the past, even when you weren’t making any money, those habits won’t usually change when the bigger paychecks start coming in.
 In fact, you could feed those habits more with all the additional money you’re making, leading to a slower debt repayment process and even additional fees and interest.
 Unless you make a strict plan and are determined to pay of your student loans and debt, it will not happen by "osmosis" even if you are earning a high income.